Thumbsucking and Pacifier Use: What Every Parent Should Know

 If your kids don’t stop sucking on their pacifier or thumb by the age of 5, it could cause serious damage to the development of their mouths.
 Aggressive sucking is known to create issues with the alignment of their teeth.
 In severe cases, it could also cause changes in the roof of the child’s mouth.

-How to Make your Child Stop Sucking?
+How to Make Your Child Stop Sucking?

 Well, for starters, don’t scold your child every time they suck on their thumb.
 As sucking is a reflex action to soothe them during difficult situations, scolding could make them anxious which could prolong the sucking behavior.
 Instead, you could try to understand what makes them feel uncomfortable and comfort them.
 Adding on, you could give your child words of encouragement every time your child doesn’t suck on their thumb.